tk3369/BinaryTraits.jl/docs/src/guide.md

 to have a type that is assigned to the `Fly` trait.

 When return type is not specified, it is default to `Any`.
-Return type is currently not validated so it could be used here just for documentation purpose.

 !!! note
     The underscore may be placed at any argument position although it is